Internet of Things: how the world will soon be connected by over 26 billion devices

 An introduction to the Internet of Things

 In short, the Internet of Things describes all things in our life that have an on and off switch and are connected to the internet.
 While they are connected to the internet, those devices are able to make their own decisions and to communicate with other devices and a database.
 Therefore connected devices provide more value to the users while many tasks will be solved by the IoT.
-Anything that can be connected, will be connected within an intelligent environment.
+Anything that can be connected, will be connected to an intelligent environment.
 Therefore, the IoT is one big information database.
 For the devices to exchange data, they need sensors, software, electronics and network connectivity.

 Many of your IoT devices will hypothetically be controlled by mobile phones.
 Therefore, developers would have great opportunities to develop new applications.
 It opens a whole new world of development of apps but also for products in general.
 For instance, Tesla proved that controlling the car using a mobile app is possible.
 And this is only the early stage of the IoT app development.
 There are more “things” that can potentially be connected to IoT (e.g. coffee makers, TVs, washing machines, headphones, lamps, wearable devices etc.).
-Products will therefore be provided with a USP (unique selling point).
+Products will, therefore, be provided with a USP (unique selling point).
 Companies will need to adapt to this trend of adapting its products to the IoT.

 Uses of the Internet of Things

 There are two different sides to IoT.
-On the one hand, there is SENSOR NETWORKS and on the other hand there is SMART CONTROL.
+On the one hand, there are SENSOR NETWORKS and on the other hand, there is SMART CONTROL.
 Sensor Networks consists of any device that is capable of monitoring the environment.
 After Sensor Networks, there is Smart Control, which consists of any device that manages all of this data around us and has the capability to use this data to manipulate the environment.

 Examples for the Sensor Network are thermostats, cameras, brightness detectors, humidity detectors, watches, wearables and environmental and territorial sensors that can detect changes within the environment.
 With Sensor Networks you know almost everything that’s happening in your surroundings.
 Smart Control involves the use of the data gathered by the sensor networks to control the environment, either manually or automatically.
 For example, you can manually unlock your Tesla car using an app or the car can automatically unlock when it detects that you are in range.
 The app uses the data gathered by Sensor Networks and then uses Smart Control to carry out the action that you want.